apiato/documentation/docs/features/data-caching.md

 To set cache settings on each repository, first the caching must be enabled, second you need to set some properties on the repository class to override the default values.

-For an example look at the `app/Containers/Countries/Data/Repositories/CountryRepository.php` class.
 For more details about all the properties refer to [the L5 repository package documentation](https://github.com/andersao/l5-repository#cache-config).

 Note: you don't need to use the `CacheableRepository` trait or implement the `CacheableInterface` since they both exist on the Abstract repository class (`App\Ship\Parents\Repositories\Repository`).